microsoft/azurelinux-tutorials/build-in-container/README.md

 #  Run the tools manually
 make build-packages SRPM_PACK_LIST="hello_world_demo" -j$(nproc)

-# Clean up Mariner workspace, and docker image and container
+# Clean up Mariner workspace, and docker image and container.
+This requires root privileges
-./CBL-MarinerTutorials/mariner-docker-builder.sh --mariner_dir /path/to/CBL-Mariner -c
+sudo ./CBL-MarinerTutorials/mariner-docker-builder.sh --mariner_dir /path/to/CBL-Mariner -c

 # Use optional arguments
 ## Provide path to Mariner directory.
 If this option is not used, the current directory is treated as Mariner directory